hamzashahid1996/AdminAppwithLaravelVue/README.md

 or

-you can migrate tables to new database . for that you have to congfigure the .env file and change set the new database name. and then follow this command
+you can migrate tables to new database . for that you have to congfigure the .env file and set the new database name. and then follow this command to add tables to new database

     php artisan migrate